fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 The ENEI.SessionApp solution is defined by two projects:

 * **ENEI.SessionsApp:** portable class library project, which will contain the shared code between targets.
-This project is independent of the platform;
+This projects is regardless of the platform;
-* **ENEI.SessionsApp.Droid:** Xamarin Android project, which define the Android application and knows the Android API;
+* **ENEI.SessionsApp.Droid:** Xamarin Android project, which defines the Android application and recognize the Android API;

 Now, you should update the [NuGet Packages](https://www.nuget.org/) available in the project.
 In the case described in figure 11, you only need to update the [Xamarin Forms NuGet Package](https://www.nuget.org/packages/Xamarin.Forms) and the [Xamarin.Android.Support.v4 NuGet Package](https://www.nuget.org/packages/Xamarin.Android.Support.v4/):